 Although the Company files a consolidated and certain combined state tax returns with its Parent, the Company recorded income taxes payable as a result of preparing its financial statements on a separate tax return basis.
-Income taxes payable and excess stock option income tax benefits totaling \$2,297,000 and \$2,870,000 for the years ended October 25, 2007, and December 31, 2006, respectively, were recognized as contributions from the Parent.
+Income taxes payable and excess stock option income tax benefits totaling \$2,297,000 for the period ended October 25, 2007 were recognized as contributions from the Parent.